YouBenshan/jVisualVM/src/main/java/ybs/gc/oom/README.md

 	*Change value of ClassToLoad.CONSTANT from 1<<12 to 1<<16
 	java -XX:+UseParallelGC -Xmx512m -XX:MaxMetaspaceSize=64m ybs.gc.oom.MataSpace*
 	* Where is ClassToLoad.CONSTANT stored?
-	*`meta space`*
+	*Meta space*

 ###Stack:
 * Run:
 	`java -XX:+UseParallelGC -Xmx512m ybs.gc.oom.StackOverFlow 1`

 * Q:
-	* Run "java -XX:+UseParallelGC -Xmx512m ybs.gc.oom.StackOverFlow 8192" and compare the Max output number.
+	* Run `java -XX:+UseParallelGC -Xmx512m ybs.gc.oom.StackOverFlow 8192` and compare the Max output number.
 Why they are nearly the same?
 	*The byteArray instance is stored in heap.
 The stack only have a reference to the byteArray instance.*
 	* How to make the Max output number larger?
 	*java -XX:+UseParallelGC -Xmx512m -Xss2m ybs.gc.oom.StackOverFlow 1